Chalk home page

 One-to-many

-One-to-many is defined by a has_one relationship on the other side of the relation.
-However, you don’t have to explicitly use has_one.
+In the reverse direction, a one-to-many relation is defined by a has_one relation (following the above example, a user has many transfers but a transfer has a single user).
+However, you don’t have to explicitly set the join a second time.
 Instead, the join condition is assumed to be symmetric and copied over.
-Building on the above example, all you need to do to complete the one-to-many relationship is to add a User to the Transfer class:
+To complete the one-to-many relationship from our example, add a User to the Transfer class:

 @features